magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 ## Code samples

+For technical words such as a database table name, wrap with single backticks: `tablename`.
-For code highlighting, wrap code samples in the following format:
+For code block highlighting, wrap code samples in the following format:

 ```xml
 <xmlSample>